Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Introduction

-To address this misalignment, decision-focused learning (DFL) instead evaluates the decision quality of forecasts through their impact on the downstream optimization tasks \citep{DFL-old}.
-As depicted in Fig.~\ref{fig:intro}(b), DFL integrates forecasting and optimization in an end-to-end pipeline and trains the forecasting model directly by the decision-related loss.
-Recent work further refines DFL for power system applications by deriving task-aware losses and differentiable solvers that facilitate stable end-to-end training.
-These studies have established an effective learning paradigm for enhancing decision-making benefits in various power system contexts, including unit commitment \citep{DFL-UC1,DFL-UC2}, economic dispatch \citep{DFL-ED1,DFL-ED2,DFL-ED3}, cost-oriented renewable-energy forecasting and trading \citep{DFL-RES-1,DFL-RES-2,DFL-RES-3}, energy-storage arbitrage \citep{DFL-ESS-Arb-1,DFL-ESS-Arb-2}, and multi-energy scheduling \citep{DFL-MES}.
+To better align forecasting with downstream operational value, decision-focused learning (DFL) evaluates forecast quality through its impact on the underlying optimization task rather than through pointwise prediction errors alone \cite{DFL-old}.
+As depicted in Fig.~\ref{fig:intro}(b), DFL integrates forecasting and optimization in an end-to-end pipeline and trains the forecasting model directly with a decision-related loss.

-However, this end-to-end learning paradigm inherently confines the forecasting model's decision quality to a fixed and predetermined optimization task.
-In contrast, PLS scheduling tasks are continuously evolving due to varying vessel arrivals, since logistics decisions must be made conditional on vessel arrivals as exogenous parameters \citep{PLS_sh_4}.
+While this end-to-end paradigm can improve decision performance for a given task, it also inherently confines the forecasting model's decision quality to a fixed and predetermined optimization task.
+In contrast, PLS scheduling tasks evolve with vessel arrivals, since logistics decisions must be made conditional on arrival-dependent exogenous parameters \cite{PLS_sh_4}.
 Each new arrival configuration introduces a distinct task instance characterized by different numbers of vessels, cargo profiles, and time-coupled constraints.
 Although these tasks share similar high-level formulations, they differ in the dimensions of decision variables and the geometry of feasible regions.
-As a result, the ground-truth objectives and loss landscapes of DFL is correspondingly varying across different configurations.
-This constitutes the fundamental distinction between PLS operation and conventional DFL settings in power systems.
+As a result, the ground-truth objectives and loss landscapes of DFL vary across configurations.
+This is the key distinction between PLS operation and conventional DFL settings in power systems.
+Motivated by this characteristic, this paper investigates the following question: \emph{How can a forecasting model be trained to remain decision-effective across an evolving stream of tasks?}